 These are some of the things we brought with us to Taipei.
-For more on our travel gear, check out our “What’s in Our Backpack?” post.
-(NOTE: The following links are Amazon affiliate links.)
+For a more complete list of our travel gear, check out what’s inside our backpack.
+(NOTE: The following links are Amazon and other affiliate links.)

-This post contains affiliate links, meaning we’ll get a small commission if you make a booking at no extra cost to you.
+Some of the links in this Taipei travel guide are affiliate links, meaning we’ll earn a small commission if you make a booking at no added expense to you.
 We only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as this helps us make more of these free travel guides.
 Thank you!